 - Are we alone?

 Data is imperative to answer these questions effectively.
 Each division within SMD produces, examines, and catalogs significant amounts of data to reinforce scientific objectives and provide scientific findings and data to millions of people.
-The use of space-based observatories and related assets is the hallmark of all four areas of NASA’s SMD.
+The use of space-based observatories and related assets is the hallmark of all five areas of NASA’s SMD.